 Hammock camping is a great way to keep comfortable and stay light on the trail.
-Whether you’re planning a long trek or just going camping with friends for the weekend hammock camping is an awesome way to do it and is far more comfortable than the traditional tent approach in my opinion.
-It also makes finding a camping site super easy and for some reason that i can’t explain i just feel like its cooler.
+Whether you’re planning a long trek or just going camping with friends for the weekend hammock camping is an awesome way to do it and is far more comfortable than the traditional tent approach.
+This approach also makes finding a camping site super easy and for some reason I just feel like it’s cooler.

 1. Get a tent for your hammock

 Nothing will ruin a hammock camping trip quicker than not being prepared for rain.
 I’ve had instances before where the forecast called for a zero percent chance of rain and it still ended up raining in the middle of the night.
 Regardless of what the forecast says you want to have your hammock tent if you plan on using your hammock to sleep in.
 These are light weight and inexpensive and can be easily picked up at most sporting stores or online.
 Keeping a hammock tent in your bag gives you the luxury of shelter at any time for very little extra room or space in your bag.
 Most tents are easy to use and can be set up in just a few minutes with a little practice.

 This is another must for me simply due to the fact that the consequences for not having it are too high for me.
 When you’re asleep it’s essentially just a feeding frenzy for any bugs that realize you’re there.
 Mosquito nets start at just a few dollars and weight next to nothing.
 They’re super easy to set up and they will ensure that you are safe from pests in the night.
 This isn’t the most glamorous piece of gear that your going to have in your pack but it is one that you’ll for sure be glad you have if you find yourself in a situation that calls for it.

 3. Bring a sleeping bag